shapzka/heartbeat/README.md

 # heartbeat
 This is a [hackathon](https://womendrivendev.org/ukvscovid19) PoC of an app that aims to keep movements alive and visible in times of lockdown.
-Users will be able to see demonstrations for causes in their communities or around that world.
+Users will be able to see a map of demonstrations for causes in their communities or around that world.
 Supporters will be able to register their _heartbeat_ and help movements grow.

 ## Development Setup
 ### Golang